E-commerce disrupting the CPG landscape

-How distributors can thrive in the changing scenario
+Want to know how CPG eCommerce distributors can thrive in the changing scenario?

 Distributors have been an indispensable part of the CPG supply chain.
 CPG players have relied on their traditional partners to handle the sales, shipping, and servicing of the products to retailers in a specific geographic area or a particular class of business.

 Conventionally, The distributor typically purchases the products from vendors and resells them to retailers.
 The distributor takes a margin to facilitate its operations, and thus, the model keeps working.

 However, the circumstances are quickly changing.
 With major CPG e-commerce players like Amazon all set to enter the distributor space, and Uber freight already operating, the traditional distribution model faces the prospect of becoming obsolete.
 Let’s have a look at the challenges, opportunities, and potential solutions for the CPG distributors in the present scenario: